-- 1. Warned of scholastic deficiency; or - 2.
-Permitted to continue in the program on scholastic probation; or - 3.
-Suspended from the university-because of scholastic deficiency; or separated from the university because of scholastic deficiency by one of the following actions: - Suspension: Separation of the student from the university for a definite period of time.
+- 1. Permitted to continue in the program on scholastic probation; or - 2.
+Suspended from the program because of scholastic deficiency; or separated from the university because of scholastic deficiency by one of the following actions: - Suspension: Separation of the student from the program for a definite period of time.
 The student is not guaranteed readmission at the end of this period of time.
 The student is guaranteed a review of the case and a decision regarding eligibility for readmission. - Dismissal: Separation of the student from the university for an indefinite period of time.
 Readmission to the university may be possible in the future, but no specific time for a decision is established. - Expulsion: Permanent separation of the student from the university for scholastic deficiency.
 The student is not eligible for readmission to the university.
 Expulsion can occur following a ruling by the Graduate Appeals Panel that does not support the student's appeal.

-A recommendation to suspend, dismiss or expel the student from the university because of scholastic deficiency must be made in writing to the Dean of the Office of Graduate Studies by the department or the student's graduate advisory committee.
+A recommendation to suspend, dismiss or expel the student from the university because of scholastic deficiency must be made in writing to the Dean of the Graduate School by the department or the student's graduate advisory committee.
 If the recommendation is made by the advisory committee, it must be signed by all members of the committee.

-A graduate student blocked or suspended for deficient scholarship may appeal such a decision through the Graduate Appeals Panel, a committee of three (3) members of the TAMIU Graduate Council.
+A graduate student suspended for deficient scholarship may appeal such a decision through the Graduate Appeals Panel, a committee of three (3) members of the TAMIU Graduate Council.